wp-plugins/mycred/readme.txt

 * Added support for WP E-Commerce Shopping cart.
 * Added new constant MYCRED_LOG_TABLE to allow custom table names for the log.
 * Added new Management to settings page allowing to empty the log, reset all user points to zero or export all user balances to a CSV file.
+* Added myCRED Remote API to allow remote actions for sites.
 * Fixed Bug #52 - Notifications add-on does not parse post related template tags.
 * Fixed Bug #53 - General template tags are not parsed in sell content templates.
 * Fixed Bug #54 - mycred_link shortcode does not support target attribute.
 * Fixed Bug #55 - Users can transfer points to themselves.
 * Fixed Bug #56 - Incorrect use of ob_start() in myCRED widgets.
+* Fixed Bug #57 - Incorrect capability check on Multisites as edit_users is not available.

 = 1.2.3 =